MusicTheorist/MOTHER-3-HQ-Sound-Mixing/README.md

 - Save backup copies of your game before patching
 - Easily undo/remove the HQ sound patch from your game
 - Read the source code behind this patch
-- Windows and macOS support (64-bit only; currently not available on Intel-based Macs!)
+- Windows and macOS support (64-bit only)

 ## HOW TO PATCH YOUR GAME
 Download the patcher from the Releases section of this repo (or build using Maven) and either load your ROM with the "Open" button or drag-and-drop your ROM into the patcher.
 After you indicate whether your copy of MOTHER 3 is an original Japanese release or a Fan Translation, you'll be able to apply the hack to your game.
 Simple as!

 ## FUTURE GOALS
 - Having the patcher translated to languages other than English
-- Support for Intel-based Macs (unfortunately, I only own ARM-based Macs and cannot install x64 Java myself!)
 - Support for Linux distros

 ## HOW CAN I SUPPORT THIS PROJECT?